isomerpages/moe-marisstellahigh/_admission/Admission (Secondary)/2024 Sec 1 Zoom Webinar and E Registration.md

-Posted students/parents of posted students, please register for the online zoom webinar using the following link [https://go.gov.sg/mshs-s1reg-webinar](https://go.gov.sg/mshs-s1reg-webinar) by **Wednesday , 20 December 2023, 3 pm**.
+Posted students/parents of posted students, please register for the online zoom webinar using the following link [https://go.gov.sg/mshs-s1reg-webinar](https://go.gov.sg/mshs-s1reg-webinar) by **Wednesday, 20 December 2023, 3 pm**.
 The school will email the webinar access link and password to your registered email upon registration.